GSK-Biostatistics/neo4cdisc/README_install.md

     - File->Settings : Tools->Python Integrated Tools
     - Testing->Default test runner: pytest

-### Add environment variables (to python and debug)
+### Set working directory and add environment variables
+If pytests are to be run, repeat the steps below but change **Templates->Python** to **Templates->Python Tests->Pytest**

+- Click _Edit configurations_
+- Click **Templates->Python**
+- Click folder icon next to **Working directory**
+- Select the root directory of your neo4cdisc repository (should come up automatically)
-- Click "Add configuration"
+- Click folder icon next to **Environment variables**
-- Copy the below adding your details
+- Copy the below parameters, adding your specific details (NEO4J parameters are the only required parameters for executing current examples)
 ```
 AZ_CONTAINER=us6fnddev001
 AZ_CLIENT_SECRET=